InstitutesEskolta partners with the New York City Department of Education to offer the following institutes.

 The Academic and Personal Behaviors Institute is a network of educator teams from New York City public schools who are dedicated to using data and improvement science methodologies to spread academic mindsets (growth, value, and belonging) among both colleagues and students.
 Facilitated sessions and individual coaching calls throughout the year bring together teams to deepen their learning around Academic and Personal Behaviors, share strategies and approaches to help students persist in the face of rigorous learning challenges, and build capacity both within and across schools to implement changes and share learning.

 Eskolta is supporting a team of College and Career Planning Managers through the NYC Department of Education’s College Access for All Institute as they work to build school-wide college-going and career cultures at 100 public schools across the five boroughs.
 The Institute team guides school teams in introducing individualized college and career planning tools and practices in order to put students on the path to postsecondary success.
 Through training of College and Career Planning Managers in Eskolta skills; assistance with tools for planning and tracking progress; and support in sharing practices across schools, Eskolta’s work with the College Access for All Institute will help provide students with the practical resources and structured guidance necessary to thrive beyond high school graduation.

-The Transfer School Common Core Institute (TSCCI) is a multi-year professional development model supported by the NYCDOE to help overage under-credited students build skills and academic behaviors to strive to mastery of Common Core Standards.
-It is a unique school support effort designed to simultaneously strengthen instructional practices and transform systems and structures through job-embedded coaching and capacity-building to teams of teachers and administrators.
+The Transfer School Institute (TSI) is a multi-year professional development model supported by the NYCDOE Office of Postsecondary Readiness to build the capacity of transfer school principals and teachers in order to help some of the city’s most vulnerable students build the academic behaviors and skills needed for postsecondary success.
+It is designed to simultaneously strengthen instructional practices and transform systems and structures through job-embedded coaching and capacity building to teams of teachers and administrators.
 Additionally, the institute provides opportunities for cross-school sharing, learning, and planning through communities of practice.